ARMmbed/mbed-os-example-ble/BLE_Thermometer/readme.md

 1. Sensor location: thermometer placement on the body.
 The default value in this application is the ear (``LOCATION_EAR``).
 The [characteristic description](https://developer.bluetooth.org/gatt/characteristics/Pages/CharacteristicViewer.aspx?u=org.bluetooth.characteristic.temperature_type.xml) shows the other possible values.

 1. Temperature: the initial temperature is 39.6, and it's incremented by 0.1 every half second.
+It resets to 39.6 when it reaches 43.0.

 For more information see: